Why people are scraping Google Maps plus the 5 best Google Maps scrapers for business

 4. Google Maps Search Export (PhantomBuster)

 Google Maps Search Export automatically scrapes and exports the results of a Google Maps search into a spreadsheet in just a few easy steps.
-It does this in the cloud, so you don’t need to have your browser open or computer on for it to work.
+It does this in the cloud, so you don’t need to have your browser open or your computer on for it to work.
 The tool does not extract more than 200 results per search.
 Still, you can circumvent this limitation by making your location search criteria more granular and using multiple different searches within the same area.
 You get a 14-day free trial when you sign up - no credit card required.

 3. Google Maps Email Extractor (Apify)

-If you want to scrape information from Google Maps business listings to generate leads, you could try Google Maps Email Extractor.
+If you want to scrape information from Google Maps business listings to generate leads, try Google Maps Email Extractor.
 As with all Apify scrapers, this email extractor tool automates data collection and exports it into structured formats such as CSV, JSON, or Excel.
 This extracts emails, addresses, phone numbers, and other social media details from places registered on Google Maps.
 You can use it in a spreadsheet or integrate it with other data processing tools.
 This simple step-by-step guide shows you how to use it.

 2. Google Maps Scraper (Bright Data)